-Trina Solar's Strategic Shift: Selling 5 Gw Module Plant to T1 Energy
+Trina Solar's Strategic Shift: Selling 5 GW Module Plant to T1 Energy

 Key Transaction Details